SoftwareAG/c8y-docs/src/documents/guides/reference/binaries.html.md

 Required role: ROLE\_INVENTORY\_ADMIN

 The PUT request will replace the binary attached to the managed object only.
-For changing the managed object storing information about the binary it is possible.
-To update the managed object directly described at this section [Update Managed Object](/guides/reference/inventory#managed-object)
+For changing the managed object storing information about the binary it is possible to update the managed object directly as described at this section [Update Managed Object](/guides/reference/inventory#managed-object).

 Example request: